 - Casa Azul is open Tuesday-Sunday.
 See holiday hours here.

-- Book your tickets online in advance, otherwise, you will likely be waiting hours to get in.
+- Book your tickets online in advance.
+Otherwise, you will likely be waiting four hours to get in.
 Time slots for the Museum are available a month in advance, so put a reminder in your calendar to book.

-- If a reasonably uncrowded photo of the front of Casa Azul is important to you, go for the earliest morning time slot possible.
-Though the Museum restricts the number of visitors inside at any one time, the street gets crazy with long queues for tickets (those who didn’t read this and book in advance), and those waiting to enter, plus tour buses, taxis, food vendors, souvenir hawkers etc. It gets crazy out there!
+- If a reasonably uncrowded photo of the front of Casa Azul is important to you, go for the earliest morning time slot possible and arrive early.
+Though the Museum restricts the number of visitors inside at any one time, the street outside gets super busy.
+It gets hectic out there!
 Below is the Museum at about 1pm.

 - There is an English and Spanish language version of the website, but you can only purchase Frida Kahlo Museum tickets on the Spanish site here.
 Use Google’s “Translate this page” to get you through.